Wi-Fi-Labs/Labs-Guides/GEN 3/Guides/Gen3MiscRNG.md

 How exactly each Egg Method is influenced by said attributes however, is still not fully well understood.
 As such no suitable way of controlling or avoiding a given Method for our target has been found yet.<br>
 The solution when you encounter a different Egg Method than the one you originally desired or intended then, is to aim for a target with the Egg Method you're currently experiencing.

+## Offset

+Offset is the amount of RNG `Advances` that you will spend between the moment you initiate a given encounter, and the moment your target Pokémon/result is actually generated.
+Think of it as the time the game spends on the Sweet Scent animation, smashing a rock, taking a step, etc.<br>
+In older RNG guides and documentation, this value was commonly refereed to as 'Delay', although this term has now been exclusively allocated to a specific value that is important for Gen 4 & 5 RNG, with the new name for this across all generations, becoming 'Offset'.<br>

+Different types of encounters have different Offset values, and tools like PokéFinder allow you to input this value, in order to calculate an RNG `Advance` you _actually_ need to hit, which will always be before the actual `Advance` your target is generated on.<br>
+This value can also differ slightly between games and specific own setups, so some calibration may be required before actually hitting your desired target!<br>

+On [this page]() you can find baseline Offset values for essentially all types of encounters across the Gen 3 games.

 ***
 _The contents of this guide were all written by SexyMalasada and partially based on several RNG source websites, forums and discord servers._<br><br>